Agent-Based Event Log Management with Corner Bowl Server Manager 2022

 - Use the Assign the following templates to all new clients check box to automatically add new hosts.

 - Use the Templates drop-down to automatically assign specific templates when new hosts connect for the first time.
-By default, the Agent-Based Event Log Consolidation and the Agent-Based Event Log File Backup templates are pre-assigned.
+By default, the Event Log Consolidation (Application, Security, System) (Agent) and the Event Log File Backup (Agent) templates are pre-assigned.
 For more information, see below.

 - Click the Save button to save your any changes.